 It doesn’t need meat or rather unhealthy snacks, though.
 If you prefer a plate of raw vegetables like carrots, radishes, or celery with dips and sauces, go for it.
 The sparkling sweetness of the wine works with these kinds of snacks perfectly.
 The same goes for starters like salads and light main courses like chicken or seafood.

 Finding a main course that makes a good pairing isn’t hard either.
 Spicy food from the Chinese, Vietnamese, or Indonesian kitchen works perfectly.
 And so do the Cajun cuisine, southern barbeque, or Latin-American dishes.
-Basically, any meal with notes of garlic, chili, ginger, fennel, or similar spices are great pairings for the sweet sparkler.
+Basically, any meal with notes of garlic, chili, ginger, fennel, or similar spices is a great pairing for the sweet sparkler.

 Last but not least, you can enjoy it with your dessert.
 Pick a sweet, fruity dish like fruit salad or a berry tart.
 But make sure it’s not sweeter than the wine.
 Alternatively, serve a cheese plate.
 Soft kinds of cheese like Brie or Camembert and blue cheese types like Roquefort or Gorgonzola combine fantastically with the Italian sparkler.